OctopusDeploy/docs/docs/deployment-examples/certificates/archiving-and-deleting-certificates.md

 ---
-title: Archiving and Deleting Certificates
+title: Archive and Delete Certificates
 description: Archiving and Deleting certificates managed by Octopus Deploy
-position: 3
+position: 100
 ---

-## Archiving a Certificate
+## Archive a Certificate

 Archiving a certificate will prevent it from being selected as the value of a variable, while still allowing it to be used by existing usages (projects, releases, deployments).